 They even have themed trains from time to time, so check the schedule.
 A couple years ago my middle daughter and I took the Knitting Train and knitted a dozen chemo caps for charity on the way to the Stitches West Expo.

-is another free fun place where families can visit a real Sake factory with tasting room and museum, and learn about the interesting history and production of sakes, fruit wines, and other Japanese beverages.
+Sho Chiku Bai is another free fun place where families can visit a real Sake factory with tasting room and museum, and learn about the interesting history and production of sakes, fruit wines, and other Japanese beverages.
 Both of these stops are within a few blocks of the train station, so exploring on foot is a piece of cake.
 The kids can learn while mom and dad taste the wares.
-Tilden Park

 Even though Trader Vic’s has an absolutely fascinating history and a large part in history with their world famous cocktails, non-drinkers will love the non-alcoholic specialties like the No Tai Mai Tai, The Coral Reef, and the Queen Charlotte Fruit Punch.
 Each drink is a true work of art and beautifully presented just like the food.
 Our kids loved them.